MortelmansJonas/NU-WRF_Peatlands/Code/README.md

 - 'Lightning' contains all files that are used to group the CLDN observational data per location and timestep.

-- 'Postproc' contains all files that are needed to postprocess the wrf output, including UPP and the scripts to calculate/plot the different lightning indices.
+- 'Postproc' contains all files that are needed to postprocess the wrf output, including the scripts to calculate/plot the different lightning indices.
 Due to confidentiality, the script used to calculate the LPI is not in this repository.

 - 'Spin-up_control' contains files to check the spin-up performed with LIS.